Too Many People: Aftermath

-In response, Lennon wrote "How Do You Sleep?" for his album Imagine, an attack at McCartney, which featured musical contributions from George Harrison.
-McCartney later wrote "Dear Friend", a truce offering to Lennon, and released it on the album Wild Life with his band, Wings.
+In response, Lennon wrote "How Do You Sleep?" for his album Imagine, an attack on McCartney, which featured musical contributions from George Harrison.
+McCartney later wrote "Dear Friend", an attempt at reconciliation with Lennon, which was recorded in July 1971 with his newly-formed band Wings and released on their debut album Wild Life in December 1971.

 Critical reception

-Rolling Stone rated "Too Many People" to be McCartney's 3rd greatest post-Beatles song, 2 slots ahead of its A-side "Uncle Albert/Admiral Halsey" and behind only "Band on the Run" and "Maybe I'm Amazed."
+Rolling Stone rated "Too Many People" to be McCartney's 3rd greatest post-Beatles song, 2 slots ahead of its A-side "Uncle Albert/Admiral Halsey" and behind only "Band on the Run" and "Maybe I'm Amazed".
 Billboard described "Too Many People" as "wailing sentimentality."
 Capital Journal critic Steve Gettinger called "Too Many People" a high point of Ram stating that it is "bright and bitter, carefully constructed" and "unmistakably Beatles."
 Boston Globe critic Ernie Santosuosso described it as "a loud meditation about society" with a "particularly violent guitar statement," praising the music more than the lyrics.

 Los Angeles Times critic Robert Hilburn described "Too Many People" as "a sort of musical extension of Thomas Malthus that includes some of the humorous irony of the vintage Beatles," with lines such as "Too many reaching for a piece of cake" and "Too many hungry people losing weight."
 Hilburn goes on to state that the song provides a lyrical surprise, which he likens to an O. Henry story, in which the lyrics turn to "a statement about the resolution of ones problems in a difficult self-centered world."
 Hilburn suggests that this may be a reference to McCartney's experience with the Beatles' breakup.

 According to Ultimate Classic Rock critic Nick DeRiso, the song's "haughty sermonizing" towards Lennon is one of the weaknesses of the Ram album, though fellow Ultimate Classic Rock critic Gallucci rated the song as the 4th best Beatles' post-breakup fight song and Ultimate Classic Rock critic Brian Wawzenek rated it as the 4th best song inspired by Yoko Ono.

+Later releases

-Of the instrumental version on Thrillington, Peel states that "rock 'n' roll is transformed into funky jazz with more than a hint of studio experimentation."
+An instrumental cover version of "Too Many People" was released on the album Thrillington in 1977.
+Recorded in June 1971 by Paul, this recording prominently features horns and opens with studio chatter from the orchestra members, similar to the opening for the Beatles' "Sgt.
+Pepper's Lonely Hearts Club Band" (1967).
+In this version, a stereo phaser was used to produce a sound that music journalist Ian Peel describes as coming from a "psychedelic echo chamber."
+Of the Thrillington version, Peel states that "rock 'n' roll is transformed into funky jazz with more than a hint of studio experimentation".

+The Ram recording was later released on the compilation albums Wingspan: Hits and History (2001) and Pure McCartney (2016).
+A mono version was released on the Paul McCartney Archive Collection reissue of Ram in 2012, as well as The 7" Singles Box in 2022.